aziz00008/dailydumpproject/README.md

 To run this application, you will need:

 - Docker and Docker Compose installed on your machine
-- AWS account with access to S3
-- AWS access keys
+- AWS access keys to be activated

 ### Running the Application